alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 Complete your [application form](https://www.gov.uk/government/publications/endangered-species-application-for-commercial-use).

 Make sure you include your good’s markings correctly (for example it’s tags, microchip numbers or ring number) as this may determine what type of certificate you get.
+If they’re wrong you’re more likely to get a transaction specific certificate instead of a species specific one.
+This means it only be valid for one sale.

 ### If you don’t have supporting documents